cboulay/BCPyElectrophys/README.md

 That package is already included as a submodule of BCPyElectrophys.
 To download the submodule, in a git-bash prompt enter: `git submodule update --init`.

 Note that BCPyOgreRenderer also requires python-ogre.
-See [BCPyOgreRenderer](https://github.com/cboulay/BCPyOgreRenderer) page for installation instructions.
+See the [BCPyOgreRenderer page](https://github.com/cboulay/BCPyOgreRenderer) for installation instructions.

 ## ERPExtension